 Before GIVERS took the stage, Kind Cousin provided the ideal opening act.
 Kind Cousin’s ethereal and intimate set complemented GIVERS’ euphoric energy to keep the night interesting.
 While GIVERS singer Tiffany Lamson’s voice is distinct in its warm grittiness, Allison Bohl DeHart’s crystal clear singing beautifully pierced through the dreamy atmosphere created by her band.
 With clear inspiration from rock n’ roll of bygone eras, Kind Cousin still managed to keep their set fresh with a unique take on their influences.
 Check out their latest album Tremendous Hem below.

 Seeing GIVERS take the stage was like meeting your innocent little cousin after a few years, and realizing he is not the same chubby elementary school kid anymore.
 They took the stage illuminated by a grungy red light to the soundtrack of a pulsing electronic beat, ditching the jaunty afro-beat that was so characteristic of their earlier work.
-The intro did break into a more familiar GIVERS feel, but the overall texture of the song was a step in a different direction than In Light.
+The intro did break into a more familiar GIVERS feel, but the overall texture of the song signaled a step in a different direction from In Light.